-Since Toggl is remote and we don’t see each other daily, it is essential for us to have meaningful face-to-face time during meetups.
+Since Toggl Track is remote and we don’t see each other daily, it is essential for us to have meaningful face-to-face time during meetups.

 In the Washington Post article The science of being there: Why face-to-face meetings are so important Paul Axtell, corporate trainer and author of the book “Meetings Matter,” says that “in-person meetings provide a sense of intimacy, connection, and empathy that is difficult to replicate via video.”
-For us, meetups are not company retreats where we chill in the sun over margaritas (though we do that as well), but these are times we use to improve Toggl as a product, Toggl as a company and ourselves.
+For us, meetups are not company retreats where we chill in the sun over margaritas (though we do that as well), but these are times we use to improve Toggl Track as a product, Toggl Track as a company and ourselves.

 1 Year Before Meetups